mikelueck/perpetua/README.md

           of in the case that we use a shared postgresql backend compared to a distributed k/v store when the container workload is being scaled?
+* [ML] K/V store will not have primary key type semantics so you will have to make sure the keys are unique or you will run into collisions
+* [ML] K/V store will be memory bound (I guess depends on implementation) and may have crashes while postgres will persist values between runs
+* [ML] Postgres is likely slower and may have primary key problems requiring retries.
+* [ML] Any sensitive data should be encrypted at rest so that attack vectors are mitigated.

     * what metrics are useful to collect
+* [ML] for symplicity I used flask -> prometheus exporter but this is probably not the most robust way as it will require operation overhead of running Prometheus data

+* [ML] Queries per second (per end point, status)
+* [ML] CPU (given CPU bound)
+* [ML] IP labeled metrics (looking for abuse from single attacker)

     * how should metrics gathering be deployed?
+* [ML] Pushed from the server to metrics collection jobs (usually this is done with an agent) (Something like OpenTelementry is usually good, GCE/GKE will natively export System metrics (CPU etc) (Used Flask -> Prometheus in the code)
+* [ML] sometimes logs are used for this case, but logs are too bulky and have high latency when they need to be converted into metrics.

 ## Things we are looking for in your solution:

 * Metrics - with a focus on diagnosing performance issues and scaling the system horizontally.
+* [ML] Scaling horizontally would probably use latency, and CPU load to make scaling decisions

 * Using Industry standard tooling is a strong benefit.
 We would prefer to not rely on entirely custom tooling to deploy to production and staging enviroments.
 * Manual or autoscaling the container load should have clear instructions.

 * Logging - manage the log files in some endpoint for ingestion and processing.
+* [ML] Setup Google Cloud Logging

 ## Bonus points: